titan-suite/Aion-to-GraphQL/README.md

 1. Once installed,You will also have to specify global.mainAccount and global.gas to withdraw gas from.

 2. You can now create your own graphql server.
-This means you pass in the Abi and contract instance.
+This means you pass in the Abi , contract instance, Main Account, Gas.
     Example:
-    `{ artifact: abi, contract: web3.eth.contract(abi).at(address) }`
+    `{ artifact: abi, contract: web3.eth.contract(abi).at(address), mainAccount: web3.personal.listAccounts[0], gas:1500000 }`

 ## Example Usage